-- Check that the printer cables are correctly connected. - □ Check that your printer is correctly configured and that you have up-to-date drivers.
+- Check that the printer cables are correctly connected. - Check that your printer is correctly configured and that you have up-to-date drivers.
 If needed, contact your dealer. - □ The default setting for the printer port mode is correct for most printers.
 If you cannot print, try changing the printer port mode.
-In Sony Notebook Setup, select the Printer tab.
-If the printer port mode is set to ECP, change it to bi-directional.
-If the printer port mode is set to bi-directional, change it to ECP.
+In Sony Notebook Setup, select the Device tab.
+If the printer port mode is set to ECP, select the Printer port option, then click the Settings button and change it to Bidirectional.
+If the printer port mode is set to Bi-directional, change it to ECP.